davy7125/polyphone/en/development/using-qt-creator-to-build-polyphone.md

 ### Open and configure the project

-First, open the file :file:`polyphone.pro` and edit it to possibly use the distributed versions for :program:`rtmidi`, :program:`stk` and :program:`qcustomplot` if your OS doesn't provide them.
+First, open the file :file:`polyphone.pro` and edit it to possibly use the distributed versions for :program:`rtaudio`, :program:`rtmidi` and :program:`stk` if your OS doesn't provide them.
 Uncomment the following lines by removing the leading ‘#’:

 ```
+DEFINES += USE_LOCAL_RTAUDIO
 DEFINES += USE_LOCAL_RTMIDI
 DEFINES += USE_LOCAL_STK
-DEFINES += USE_LOCAL_QCUSTOMPLOT
 ```

 You can skip these modifications if you want to use libraries already installed in your computer (make sure you have them!).